This post may contain affiliate links (read more)

 No, we decided for me to leave altogether as it seemed the most logical thing to do at the time with regards to finances and wanting to care for my daughter myself in the daytimes.
 My wage at the time wasn’t exceptional and childcare costs were high.

 We tried to save as much money as possible from the moment we knew we were expecting.
-Of course we had no idea how much it would cost to have a baby so just saved as best we could.
+Of course we had no idea how much it would cost to have a baby.
+We just saved as best we could.
 We also started stocking up on things in advance such as baby wipes, nappies and clothes for several ages so as we had a good head start on supplies when baby arrived.

 I have a few!
 They didn’t cost too much each, but nonetheless they were still a waste of money.